timescale/docs/use-timescale/data-tiering/about-data-tiering.md

 The result is transparent queries across standard PostgreSQL storage and S3 storage, so your queries fetch the same data as before.

-For more about how data tiering works, see the
+For more about how tiered storage works, see the
-[blog post on data tiering][blog-data-tiering].
+[blog post on tiered storage][blog-data-tiering].

 ## Limitations